Androgen backdoor pathway: Prostate cancer

 The backdoor pathway to DHT plays a role in the development of androgen-sensitive cancers, such as prostate cancer.
 In some cases, tumor cells have been found to possess higher levels of enzymes involved in this pathway, resulting in increased production of DHT.

 Androgen deprivation therapy (ADT) is a common treatment for prostate cancer, which involves reducing the levels of androgens, specifically T and DHT, in the body.
 This treatment is done through the use of medications that aim to block the production or action of these hormones.
-While ADT can be effective in slowing the growth of prostate cancer, it also has several drawbacks, one of which is the potential for increased production of P4 and activation of the backdoor pathway of DHT biosynthesis where P4 serves as a substrate.
+While ADT can be effective in slowing the growth of prostate cancer, it also has several drawbacks, one of which is the potential for increased production of P4 and activation of the backdoor pathway of DHT biosynthesis where P4 is a substrate.
 Normally, this pathway is not very active in healthy adult males, as the majority of DHT is produced through the classical pathway, which involves the direct conversion of T into DHT by one of the SRD5A isozymes.
-However, when T levels are reduced through ADT, the body may compensate by increasing the production of P4, which can then serve as a substrate for the backdoor pathway.
+However, when T levels are reduced through ADT, the body may compensate by increasing the production of P4, which the backdoor pathway can then use as a substrate.
 One of the main drawbacks of this increased production of P4 leads to an increase in DHT levels, which fuel the growth of prostate cancer cells.
 This increased production of P4 and DHT can result in the cancer becoming resistant to ADT and continuing to grow and spread.
 Additionally, the increased levels of P4 can also cause side effects such as weight gain, fatigue, and mood swings (extreme or rapid changes in mood).

 In prostate cancer, removal of testicular T through castration (surgical or chemical removal or inactivation of testicles) helps eliminate the growth-promoting effects of androgens.
 However, in some cases, metastatic tumors can develop into castration-resistant prostate cancer (CRPC).
 While castration reduces serum T levels by 90-95%, it only decreases DHT in the prostate gland by 50%.
 This difference between the magnitude of androgen levels confirms that the prostate has enzymes capable of producing DHT even without testicular T. In addition to DHT production within the prostate, researchers found that 11-oxygenated androgens play a role in maintaining total circulating androgen pool levels which are relevant to the amounts of clinically significant androgens in the body.
 These 11-oxygenated androgens contribute greatly to reactivating androgen signaling in patients with CRPC.
 11-oxygenated androgens make up around 60% of the total active androgen pool in such patients.
 Unlike T or DHT, these levels of 11-oxygenated androgens remain unaffected by castration therapy.